 Secret Weapon #2: Create a Vision of Your Website

 Define the pages, functionality, and content needed for your site.
 Also, ask yourself how this website will strategically support your goals for your biz and plans to reach them.

 With that in mind, you’ll know what “DONE” looks like when it comes to your site and you’ll start to see the major milestones to get it done.

 One type of website, which I call the expert website, I detail in the guide I wrote, The Coaching Site Guide.
 If you can’t figure out a vision for your site, this approach can help.

-I wouldn’t even consider building a website without a vision unless you just want to tinker with technology and aren’t serious about growing your coaching business.
+I would not build a website without clear vision unless you just want to play around with technology and don’t care to take on new clients.

 Secret Weapon 3: Take Massive Action

 Setting a deadline and creating a site map will probably fire you into action mode.

 To keep things moving along, I often ask clients and students, When in the day can I find 30 minutes to get started on my website?